GyroSuperintelligence/BabyLM/guides/Genetics.md

 - Conversations are maintained as chains of threads
 - Each thread knows its parent and children
 - This conversational context provides a form of episodic memory

+**Curriculum Thread Protocol:**
+- Bootstrap of Structured Data streams such as datasets from wordnet, wikipedia, khan academy, books, etc.

 **Attention Mechanism:**
 - Current state of `T` tensor is an "attended" summary of entire past history